budgiedownunder/maze/docs/README.md

 # Documentation Overview

 Welcome to the documentation section of this project.
-This directory contains all the relevant documentation, diagrams, and other resources to help you understand and contribute to the project.
+This directory contains all the relevant documentation, diagrams, and other resources to help you understand the project.

 ## Table of Contents